heroku/node-heroku-client/README.md

 });
 ```

+## HTTP Proxies

+If you'd like to make requests through an HTTP proxy, set the `HEROKU_HTTP_PROXY_HOST` environment variable with your proxy host, and `HEROKU_HTTP_PROXY_PORT` with the desired port (defaults to 8080). heroku-client will then make requests through this proxy instead of directly to api.heroku.com.

 ## Caching

 heroku-client performs caching by creating a memcached client using [memjs][memjs].
 See the memjs repo for environment-specific configuration instructions and details.